kenstuddy/kenstuddy.com/README.md

 Visit the IP address (usually 127.0.0.1) http://127.0.0.1:8000 in your web browser.

-You can also run the included tests
+You can also run the included tests if you want to verify your setup is working

 ```
 php artisan test